CJGY-FM

-CJGY-FM (96.3 FM, "Reach 96.3") is a radio station licensed to Grande Prairie, Alberta.
-Owned by Vista Radio, it broadcasts a Christian radio format serving Grand Prairie, as well as the cities of Dawson Creek and Fort St. John, British Columbia via rebroadcasters.
+CJGY-FM (96.3 FM, "96.3 Sun FM") is a radio station licensed to Grande Prairie, Alberta.
+Owned by Vista Radio, it broadcasts a Contemporary hit radio format serving Grand Prairie, as well as the cities of Dawson Creek and Fort St. John, British Columbia via rebroadcasters.

 History

 The station received approval in 2006 and launched on December 3, 2007, as 96.3 Shine FM.
 In 2012, the station was transferred to Grande Prairie Radio, Ltd., owned by Touch Canada Broadcasting co-partner Peter Teichroeb.
 In 2013, the station re-branded as 96.3 Reach FM, with no change in format.